launchdarkly/node-server-sdk-dynamodb/README.md

 This assumes that you have already installed the LaunchDarkly Node.js SDK.

+1. In DynamoDB, create a table which has the following schema: a partition key called "namespace" and a sort key called "key", both with a string type.
+The LaunchDarkly library does not create the table automatically, because it has no way of knowing what additional properties (such as permissions and throughput) you would want it to have.

-1. Install this package with `npm`:
+2. Install this package with `npm`:

         npm install ldclient-node-dynamodb-store --save

-2. Require the package:
+3. Require the package:

         var DynamoDBFeatureStore = require('ldclient-node-dynamodb-store');

-3. When configuring your SDK client, add the DynamoDB feature store:
+4. When configuring your SDK client, add the DynamoDB feature store:

         var store = DynamoDBFeatureStore('YOUR TABLE NAME');
         var config = { featureStore: store };
         var client = LaunchDarkly.init('YOUR SDK KEY', config);

-The specified table must already exist in DynamoDB.
-It must have a partition key called "namespace" and a sort key called "key".

     By default, the DynamoDB client will try to get your AWS credentials and region name from environment variables and/or local configuration files, as described in the AWS SDK documentation.
 You can also specify any valid [DynamoDB client options](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB.html#constructor-property) like this:

         var dynamoDBOptions = { accessKeyId: 'YOUR KEY', secretAccessKey: 'YOUR SECRET' };
         var store = DynamoDBFeatureStore('YOUR TABLE NAME', { clientOptions: dynamoDBOptions });

     Alternatively, if you already have a fully configured DynamoDB client object, you can tell LaunchDarkly to use that:

         var store = DynamoDBFeatureStore('YOUR TABLE NAME', { dynamoDBClient: myDynamoDBClientInstance });

-4. If you are running a [LaunchDarkly Relay Proxy](https://github.com/launchdarkly/ld-relay) instance, or any other process that will prepopulate the DynamoDB table with feature flags from LaunchDarkly, you can use [daemon mode](https://github.com/launchdarkly/ld-relay#daemon-mode), so that the SDK retrieves flag data only from DynamoDB and does not communicate directly with LaunchDarkly.
+5. If you are running a [LaunchDarkly Relay Proxy](https://github.com/launchdarkly/ld-relay) instance, or any other process that will prepopulate the DynamoDB table with feature flags from LaunchDarkly, you can use [daemon mode](https://github.com/launchdarkly/ld-relay#daemon-mode), so that the SDK retrieves flag data only from DynamoDB and does not communicate directly with LaunchDarkly.
 This is controlled by the SDK's `useLdd` option:

         var config = { featureStore: store, useLdd: true };
         var client = LaunchDarkly.init('YOUR SDK KEY', config);

-5. If the same DynamoDB table is being shared by SDK clients for different LaunchDarkly environments, set the `prefix` option to a different short string for each one to keep the keys from colliding:
+6. If the same DynamoDB table is being shared by SDK clients for different LaunchDarkly environments, set the `prefix` option to a different short string for each one to keep the keys from colliding:

         var store = DynamoDBFeatureStore('YOUR TABLE NAME', { prefix: 'env1' });